Variable#

 Everything works as described in the previous chapters, including the various mechanisms described there of indexed operations, subset assignments and so on.

-The lower bound of the variable ship_sm[sl,m] is set to 1 and this assignment is only valid for ship_sm['s1','d1'], the realization of the variable where both indices are the first members of their respective sets.
+The lower bound of the variable ship_sm[sl, m] is set to 1 and this assignment is only carried out for first set elements of sl and m, e.g. ship_sm['s1','d1'].

 Variable Attributes in Assignments#